 Blue-ring octopus

-This tiny mollusc (12 to 20cm) is one of the most dangerous Australians and is one of the world’s most venomous marine animals.
-It is easily recognisable from its bright blue rings that become more prominent when threatened.
-They are generally found in coral reefs and tide pools in the north of Australia, but have also been found on beaches in the south of Australia with increasing frequency.
+It is easily recognisable from its bright blue rings which become more prominent when threatened.
+They are generally found in coral reefs and tide pools in northern Australia, but have also been found on beaches in the south of Australia with increasing frequency.

 Several humans are bitten each year – mostly when they try to touch it.
 The bites are painless but can cause paresthesias, numbness, muscular weakness and difficulty breathing within 5 minutes.
+This tiny creature contains enough venom to kill 26 adults!
 There is currently no antidote, but reported deaths are few.
-Just don’t touch them!
+Don’t touch them!

 In the water